sammothxc/fierowiki/data-privacy.md

 ## 8. Changes to This Policy

-This privacy policy may be updated occasionally.
+FieroWiki may update or revise this policy at any time.
-The latest version will always be available on this page, with the “last updated” date shown in the sidebar.
+The most recent version will always be available on this page, with the `last edited by` date shown in the right sidebar.

+Continued use of the site constitutes acceptance of any changes.